Sharing Success Community Grants

 CoBank allocates $4 million annually to match cooperatives’ charitable contributions to nonprofit organizations in their local communities.
 For 2023, CoBank matched Randolph EMC’s donation of $10,000 to PHP to provide a total of $20,000 in grant funding for nonprofit agencies in Randolph, Moore, Montgomery, Alamance, and Chatham counties.

 Qualifying organizations may apply for up to $2,000 in funding to implement programs or purchase the necessary equipment to facilitate programs that will make a positive impact in the communities where Randolph EMC member-owners reside.
-All applications must be received electronically by May 31, 2023.
+Grant cycle has ended for 2023, applications for next grant cycle will open March 1, 2024

 People Helping People is most effective when it focuses on helping people in need and providing support to community organizations that enjoy universal support among the members.
 Projects submitted for consideration should: